Time-Based Alert Grouping

 Can manually triggered incidents be grouped with Alert Grouping?

-Manually triggered incidents do not create alerts and do not participate in Alert Grouping.
+Manually triggered incidents do not create alerts, do not participate in Alert Grouping, and cannot be merged into other incidents.

 Will incidents created by REST API be grouped by Time-Based Alert Grouping?